How to mine Ethereum- Ethereum Mining

 Below, I will be talking about each part of the mining, from choosing the right hardware to joining the most profitable mining pool.

 Choosing the right hardware is hard.
 You have to find a low-cost miner that doesn’t consume much electricity but still provides some nice profits.
 The best way to mine Ethereum is through specialized GPUs.
 There are multiple places you can look for GPUs that fit your needs, such as on eBay, Bitcointalk & trusted webshops.
 Beware of fake reviews on these webshops though, so always google “[webshop name] scam”.

 If you’ve found a miner that’s not too far out of your budget, you could try putting the information of the miner in a mining profitability calculator, like https://www.cryptocompare.com/mining/calculator/eth.
 What this calculator doesn’t show, is the noise the miner makes and the space it takes.
 Obviously, you must do your research

-Remember that drops in Ethereum’s price or the rising mining difficulty might make reality a bit worse than what the calculator shows… Rises in Ethereum’s price however, could make you some extra money.
-Also take in account the quality of the miners.
+Remember that drops in Ethereum’s price or the rising mining difficulty might make reality a bit worse than what the calculator shows… Rises in Ethereum’s price, however, could make you some extra money.
+Also, take into account the quality of the miners.
 If the miner has been used for years already, its hash rate is probably a lot lower than when it was new and it will most likely stop functioning properly quickly.